 - Lake St Clair, Australia’s deepest freshwater lake

 - Lots of chances to get off the beaten path and explore side-tracks.

 - Learn about the local flora and fauna if you choose to go with a guide.

 Insider Tip: The weather is very changeable on this track, so make sure you carry wet weather gear with you.

-The Dove Lake Circuit is a nice walk up walk if you arrive a day early.
+The Dove Lake Circuit is a nice warm up walk if you arrive a day early.

-Best time of year to walk this track: October to May, before winter sets in and it gets too cold.
+Best time of year to walk this track: The Overland Track offers the best experience between October to May, before winter sets in and it gets too cold.

 Track length: 65km

 Freycinet National Park is on the east coast of Tasmania and is known for its stunning and accessible natural wonders.
 So, if you’re on the east coast and you’re looking for the best walks in Tasmania, then this is a not to be missed experience.